kgaidis/kgaidis.github.io/_posts/2015-05-31-expandable-text-cell.markdown

 {% endhighlight %}

 #### How many characters fit a rectangle?
 The most important function in the whole project!
 Apple's **Core Text** library provides `CTFramesetterSuggestFrameSizeWithConstraints` function.
-We can pass a `CFRange` to it called the `fitRange` (*"On return, contains the range of the string that actually fit in the constrained size."*).
+We can pass a `CFRange` called the `fitRange` (*"On return, contains the range of the string that actually fit in the constrained size."*) to the function.
 By passing in the <u>desired</u> rectangle of the `UILabel` and by taking the `length` from the `fitRange`, we get the number of characters that fit our desired label!

 {% highlight objective-c %}
 - (NSInteger)numberOfCharactersThatFitLabel {